Published January 25, 2022

 }

-Tip: Instead of passing options as a parameter for constructor, you can set the corresponding field for a ChromePdfRenderer instance:
+Tip: Instead of passing options as a parameter in the constructor, you can set the corresponding field for a ChromePdfRenderer

 The rest of the code is the same as Example 1.
 Result is:

-Custom margins, headers, footers, custom css for "print" media type are now in place.
+Custom margins, headers, footers, and CSS for "print" media type are now in place.
 Please find the code sample under IronPDFDemo.RenderHtmlAdPdfDemo project.
-More settings can be found here in the IronPDF API reference.
+More settings can be found in the IronPDF API reference.

 To run samples from this section you need to host the IronPDFDemo.DemoWebSite locally.
 To do that in IIS Express: